layumi/Person_reID_baseline_pytorch/README.md

 ### Tips
 Notes the format of the camera id and the number of cameras.

 For some dataset, e.g., MSMT17, there are more than 10 cameras.
 You need to modify the `prepare.py` and `test.py` to read the double-digit camera ID.
+Please refer to https://github.com/layumi/Person_reID_baseline_pytorch/blob/master/test_MSMT.py#L234

 For some vehicle re-ID datasets. e.g. VeRi, you also need to modify the `prepare.py` and `test.py`.
 It has different naming rules. https://github.com/layumi/Person_reID_baseline_pytorch/issues/107 (Sorry.
 It is in Chinese)